TACC-Cloud/tapis-cli/README.rst

 Initializing a Tapis Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This release marks the debut of a simplified scheme in which a single host-specific client is generated and maintained for each combination of tenant and username.
 To initialize a host to use Tapis, simply run ``tapis auth init`` command.

 .. code-block:: shell